e0m00p2/majara/content/Updated Journals/[WA] Races/Gnomes.md

 While halflings were commonly said to resemble short humans, gnomes were more comparable with [[Elf|Elves]], with whom they shared pointed ears and high cheekbones, or even [[Dwarf|Dwarves]], due to their tendency to grow beards and live underground.
 Many gnomes had a more feral appearance than either, however, with hair that often sprouted from their heads in odd directions.

 The skin of gnomes ran in hue from reddish tans to earthy browns or even shades of gray, with exact hue somewhat dependent upon the ethnic origin of a gnome.
 Similarly, gnomish hair varied wildly in color from blond and brown to more exotic colors like white, orange, or even green.
-Gnomish eyes were often—particularly in individuals who were native to the Feywild—glittering black\[9\] or blue, although more natural eye colors were also known to the race.
+Gnomish eyes were often—particularly in individuals who were native to the [[Feywild]]—glittering black\[9\] or blue, although more natural eye colors were also known to the race.

 * * *